remote-cli/remote/README.md

    Reference:

-   * `allow_uninitiated_workspaces` (optional, defaults to `false`) - if this flag is set to `true` and the global config contains at least one remote host, `remote` will treat its current working directory as a workspace root even if it doesn't have `.remote.toml` file in it.
+   * `allow_uninitiated_workspaces` (optional, defaults to `false`) - If this flag is set to `true` and the global config contains at least one remote host, `remote` will treat its current working directory as a workspace root even if it doesn't have `.remote.toml` file in it.

-     **Warning:** if this option is on and you run `remote` in the subdirectory of already configured workspace, `remote` will ignore workspaces configuration and treat subdirectory as a separate workspace root.
+     **Warning:** If this option is on and you run `remote` in the subdirectory of an already configured workspace, `remote` will ignore workspaces configuration and treat subdirectory as a separate workspace root.

-   * `remote_root` (optional, defaults to `".remotes"`) - a default directory on the remote machine that will be used to store synced workspaces.
+   * `remote_root` (optional, defaults to `".remotes"`) - The default directory on the remote machine that will be used to store synced workspaces.
 The path is expected to be relative to the remote user's home directory, so `.remotes` will resolve in `/home/username/.remotes`.
      If the workspace-level configuration sets the `directory` for a host, this setting will be ignored.

    * `use_relative_remote_paths` (optional, defaults to `false`)
-     * if set to `false` all the workspaces will be stored in the `remote_root` of the target host in a flat structure.
+     * If set to `false`, all the workspaces will be stored in the `remote_root` of the target host in a flat structure.
 Each directory will have a name like `<workspace_name>_<workspace_path_hash>`.
-     * if set to `false`, the remote path will be placed in `remote_root` tree like it was placed in the users home directory tree locally.
+     * If set to `false`, the remote path will be placed in the `remote_root` tree like it was placed in the user's home directory tree locally.
 Some examples:
-       * If local path is `/home/username/projects/work/project_name`, the remote path will be `/home/username/.remotes/projects/work/project_name`
+       * If the local path is `/home/username/projects/work/project_name`, the remote path will be `/home/username/.remotes/projects/work/project_name`
-       * If local path is `/tmp/project_name`, the remote path will be `/home/username/.remotes/tmp/project_name`
+       * If the local path is `/tmp/project_name`, the remote path will be `/home/username/.remotes/tmp/project_name`

 2. `[[hosts]]` block lists all the remote hosts available for the workspaces.
 Used when the workspace configuration doesn't overwrite it.

    You can provide multiple hosts in this block, but only one will be selected when you execute `remote`.
-   It will be either the host that is marked by `default = true` or the first one in the list if no default was set explicitly.
+   It would be either the host that is marked by `default = true` or the first one in the list if no default was set explicitly.

-   You can run most of the commands with `--label label|number` or `-l label|number` option to run a command on non-default host. `label` here is the text label you put in the config file, `number` is a number of required host in the hosts list, starting from 1.
+   You can run most of the commands with `--label label|number` or `-l label|number` option to run a command on the non-default host. `label` here is the text label you put in the config file, `number` is a number of required host in the hosts' list, starting from 1.

    Reference: